 I investigate Schurz's proposed meta-inductive justification of induction, a refinement of Reichenbach's pragmatic justification that is grounded in results from machine learning.
 My conclusion is that the argument, suitably explicated, goes a long way; but there are qualifications.
 One is that the argument can at most justify sticking with object-induction for now; another I work out in a follow-up paper.

 The diagonalization argument of Putnam (1963) denies the possibility of a universal learning machine.
-Yet the proposal of Solomonoff (1964) and Levin (1970) promises precisely such a thing.
-In this paper I discuss how their proposed measure function is designed to evade diagonalization, yet the corresponding prediction method still falls prey to it.
+Yet the proposal of Solomonoff (1964), made precise by Levin (1970), promises precisely such a thing.
+In this paper I discuss how this proposed measure function is designed to evade diagonalization, but the corresponding prediction method still falls prey to it.

 A generalized characterization of algorithmic probability. [doi] [arxiv]

 In this technical paper I employ a fixed-point argument to show that algorithmic probability can equivalently be defined as the universal transformation of any continuous computable measure (rather than just the uniform one).
 A motivation for establishing this result was to question the view that algorithmic probability incorporates principles of indifference and simplicity.

 Solomonoff prediction and Occam's razor. [doi] [philsci]

 Philosophy of Science 83(4): 459-479.

 Many writings on the subject suggest that algorithmic probability can offer a formal justification of Occam's razor.
 In this paper I make this argument precise and show why it does not succeed.
 The broader purpose of the paper is to give an overview for philosophers of Solomonoff's theory of prediction.